IM-consulting/lv-cap/README.md

 argument when received on `topic`, the third argument is called on verification of a successful subscription.

-LV-CAP allows multiple subscriptions to the same topic, but this API only supports up to 10 different callbacks on the same topic.
+If you resubscribe to the same topic, only the most recent `onMessage` callback will be triggered.

 If you want to use a `callback` without an `onMessage` callback, be sure to pass `undefined` as the second argument.